CP1401/Practicals/prac_03/README.md

 print("Double your score is", result)
 ```

-### One more thing...
+### One more thing to do...

-Let's add one more tax threshold and rate.
+**Add one more tax threshold and rate.**
 If we've designed our algorithm and code well, this shouldn't take much work.

 - If you earn between $100 and $500, you pay 2% tax on the total amount

-Add this into your code and notice how much extra work it took.
+Add this into your code now and notice how much extra work it took.
 If you had to rewrite or change your decision patterns,
-then notice that you could have been more extensible in the first place.
+then notice that you could have made it more extensible in the first place.

 ## 2. Car Insurance